House 4006

 (6) For the first annual report after adoption of the criteria developed by the division to implement this article, a copy of such criteria, and, for subsequent reports, identification of any changes in those criteria from the previous calendar year;

-(7) The number of awards made to new businesses and the number of awards made to existing, expanding businesses in the preceding calendar year;
+(7) The number of awards made to new businesses and the number of awards made to existing, or expanding businesses in the preceding calendar year;

 (8) The geographic distribution of grants, by number and amount, awarded under the program;